Vladimir Obruchev: Scientific research

 Vladimir Obruchev graduated from the Petersburg Mining Institute in 1886.
 His early work involved the study of gold-mining, which led him to come up with a theory explaining the origin of gold deposits in Siberia.
 He also gave advice on construction of the Central Asian and Trans-Siberian Railways and consulted Sven Hedin on his projected journey to Siberia.
 While working for the railway, Obruchev explored the Karakum Desert, the shores of the Amu Darya River, and the old riverbeds of the Uzbois.
 He also worked as a geologist on Lake Baikal, on the Lena River, and in gold fields near the Vitim.

 Between 1892 and 1894, Obruchev "was a member of the Grigory Potanin's expedition into ...
 Mongolia, [and] to the mountains of Nan Shan and Northern China."
-He also explored the Transbaikal area, Dzhungaria, and Altai.
+He also explored the Transbaikal area, Dzungaria, and Altai.
 Largely as a result of his participation in this expedition he became interested in loess and made considerable contributions to the study of loess deposits.

-In 1929, Obruchev was elected to the Academy of Sciences of the USSR.
+In 1929, Obruchev was elected to the Academy of Sciences of the Soviet Union.